 It’s best to make a booking in advance, with group sizes limited.

 While in Walhalla, it’s a must to take a wander through the village and discover it’s history.
-There’re over 30 signs installed along the way that explain the history of individual buildings and the overall town’s story, sharing interesting facts and fascinating old photos.
+There’re over 30 signs installed throughout it that explain the history of individual buildings and the overall town’s story, sharing interesting facts and fascinating old photos.

 To complete the entire Walhalla Heritage Walk, with signs dotting the 2.5km stretch of road in between Walhalla Station and the Chinese Gardens Camping Area, allow about 3 hours.
 Alternatively, stop and read the signs as you see them when strolling around Walhalla and seeing the other sights.
 Pick up a brochure with a map around town or at Walhalla Station.